New staff induction pack material

 - Opening times for issue of ID cards - link to Security

-- IT username/computer account (including email) registration - link to ICT
+- User accounts and passwords - IT username/computer account (including email) registration - link to ICT

 - The Learning Guide - for online help with Microsoft Office Applications - link to ICT